 TIP #4 – Don’t feed the toxic people.

 If you need to cut someone out of your life for their toxic behaviour, which they can often seem unwary of, the best thing you can do is to be unavailable to their plans.
-Whether they’re suggesting a trip together, or a simple coffee, it is your responsibility to politely decline.
+Whether they’re suggesting a trip together, or a simple coffee, it is your responsibility to disengage.

 And be unavailable without feeling guilty about it and giving-in.
 Yes, I know, it isn’t easy to always say no, so here are a couple of responses to help you learn how to SAY NO.